How to get from Aswan to Abu Simbel and explore the temple of Ramses II on a day trip

 All tourist buses will travel in the same police-escorted convoy.
 There is usually one in the morning (~ around 4 am) and around noon (11:00 am).
 Both take about 3 hours to get to Abu Simbel, so in all honesty, you can simply book the cheapest, air-conditioned bus you can find.
 Police convoy sounds weird?
 Read my guide on travel safety in Egypt!

-Most hotels and cruise ships in Aswan will have a standing cooperation with a tour operator and will be able to supply you with an offer, and this is probably the easiest way to arrange the trip from abroad.
+Most hotels and cruise ships in Aswan will have a standing cooperation with a tour operator and will be able to supply you with an offer for an excursion into that part of the Nubian desert, and this is probably the easiest way to arrange the trip from abroad.
 If you are staying at a luxury hotel, they will probably ask a substantially higher price (probably around 600 EGP per person), but you will usually drive in a small mini-van as opposed to a big bus with 30-50 seats.
 If you want the cheaper option, you might want to call one of the budget hotels in Aswan and ask them to arrange the tour for you.

 There are a couple of travel agencies in Aswan who offer full day tours to Abu Simbel, High Dam, Philae Temple and sometimes the Unfinished Obelisk as well.
-Might be a smart move to book it all in one go to save some money, but these are usually quite high priced.
+Might be a smart move to book it all in one go to save some money and perfect your itinerary, but these are usually quite high priced.
 Again, a cheap hotel will offer a similar tour for a fraction of the price, but you will travel in a big group.

 Also, make sure that the entry fee to Abu Simbel is included, as this will be another 160 EGP!